-The people of Bureau of Land Management (BLM) Fire and Aviation are our most valuable resource.
-Fire and Aviation recognizes that providing a workplace in which there is fair and equitable workplace opportunities is a vital component of readiness.
+The people in the wildland fire community are our most valuable resource.
+Our fire programs recognizes that providing a workplace in which there is fair and equitable workplace opportunities is a vital component of readiness.
 Providing equality in opportunity is vital to attracting, developing, and retaining a top-quality workforce in order to accomplish our strategic mission.
-It is Fire and Aviation’s policy to ensure that Equal Employment Opportunity (EEO) is fully integrated into the mission with demonstrated commitment from leadership at all levels.
+It is policy to ensure that Equal Employment Opportunity (EEO) is fully integrated into the mission with demonstrated commitment from leadership at all levels.

 The EEO office provides leadership, develops policy, and provides interpretation and recommendations on a wide range of equal employment and civil rights issues to Fire and Aviation managers, supervisors, employees, and the public.
 EEO policies are clearly defined and provide the foundation for a workplace free from unlawful discrimination.

 If you believe you have been discriminated against because of your race, color religion, sex (including sexual orientation and gender identity), national origin, age (40 years and over), physical or mental disability, genetic information, and/or reprisal or retaliation for participation in the EEO process, you can use the EEO discrimination complaint process.

 You have 45 calendar days from the date of the incident to initiate an EEO complaint by contacting:

 - EEO Commission (EEOC) Federal Sector Guidance

 - EEOC Management Directive 110 - Federal Sector Complaint Processing

 - EEOC Management Directive 715 - Affirmative Employment Program